xiangao/reproducible-research/content/git/index.md

 <!-- NOTES -->

 A README file is a great place to start a new project.
-It can give readers of your files a high-level overview of the project.
+It can give readers of your code a high-level overview of the project.

 ### Incorporate into repository (part 1 of 2)